 2. 200 growers reached through a book, online resources, workshops and webinars, and 50 report improved practice.

 Workshops and distributed publications, videos and other resources reached 729 growers (1,174 contact hours) from 8 northeast states in the period ending 3/31/20.

 3. 100 growers reached via webinar, and 150 will be reached with direct technical assistance.

 Given the opportunities for live workshop delivery during this period, the team opted for that method over webinars.

 In this period 62 growers were supported in planning for specific changes in their postharvest handling spaces with 27 farm visits and 75 email or phone contacts.
 This led to 37 growers clarifying their plans and 11 implementing an improved practice in the reporting period.

-The team has been developing a recorded version of our Postharvest Planning workshop geared to just-in-time learning for those who can't make an in-person offering.
-Expected completion is Aug 2020.
-UPDATED 2/10/2022 - following the completion of the recorded webinar on 6/5/2020 it gained a total of 490 views with 57 hours of viewing time.
+The team developed a recorded version of the Postharvest Planning workshop geared to just-in-time learning for those who can't make an in-person offering.
+This was completed on 6/5/2020 and it gained a total of 490 views with 57 hours of viewing time by the end of 2020.
 There is no way to know who is watching the recordings (farmers vs. agricultural service providers.)